Rio Hondo College logo

 (*The UC will grant a maximum of 4 units credit for KINA activity courses)

-This cross-training course is designed for the beginning through advanced student who wishes to increase their cardiovascular fitness level through a variety of aerobic and anaerobic activities.
-It is designed to present the following skills to the student: running, cycling, swimming, interval training and introduction to weight training.
-Additionally, the student will learn basic definitions and terminology of the current fitness arena, assisting them with fitness as a life-long process using a variety of cardiovascular mediums.
+This cross training course is designed for beginning through advanced students who want to increase their cardiovascular fitness level through a variety of aerobic and anaerobic activities.
+The course is designed to present the following skills: running, cycling, swimming, interval training, and introduction to weight training.
+Additionally, students learn basic definitions and terminology of the current fitness arena, assisting them with fitness as a lifelong process using a variety of cardiovascular mediums.

 KINA 148 - Strength Training (1.0 units)